KrystsinaVouk/video-player/README.md

 because I pass the variables storing the title and description of the video in the props of MainLayout which go to the special `<Head />` tag.

+## Player

+As the assignment tells for itself, the actual one of the main goal of it is to develop the interactions with `HTMLMediaElement` in React.
+That is why, I created a separate state, reducer for the player to handle playing, pausing, changing volume, time, fullscreen.
+Within the component using the lib `ReactPlayer` I do not pass `true` in `controls` property, so the video playes with the developed controls.

 ## Additional feature

 The entire `Photos` page was developed by me in order to represent `endless scroll`.
 The content in the `db` can be huge in size and loading everything at first time will be incredibly difficult fo `React`.
 So, I decided to realize the uploading the items (photos) once the user achieves the end of the page.
 I wanted to make it inside the Video Page, but the API response was the same regardless of changed the body property such as
 `{
 PageNumber,
 PageSize
 }.`
+But maybe, I misunderstood something.
+And, I am happy to change it after the discussion :)

 So, I hope you would find it interesting :)